rendall/icebreakers/QUESTIONS.md

   * What could movie theaters do to improve the experience of going there?
   * What crossed way too far into the uncanny valley for you?
   * What culture would you like to learn more about?
-  * What did your teachers and parents say would be really important when you grew up, but it hasn’t been?
+  * What did your teachers and parents say would be really important when you grew up, but it hasn't been?
   * What do you buy way more of than most people?
   * What do you do to unwind after a hard day?
   * What do you geek out about?